 2.8.5.2 At the same time, the economic impact on the traditional model of the telecommunications industry and on telecom operators is being increasingly analyzed, including inter alia, the competitive environment, the level of regulatory exposure, the level of substitutability between OTTs and traditional telecom services and the interconnection between OTTs and public networks.

-Some experts were of the view that, among the other factors mentioned above, OTTs are also strengthening ubiquitous connectivity and helping to advance sustainable development, and further analysis is needed on policies for mobilizing OTTs to contribute to sustainable development.
-Other experts noted that while OTTs are impacting the communications ecosystem, it cannot be stated objectively that they are leading to ubiquitous connectivity.

-Some experts also wanted to highlight that Resolution 206 of the 2018 ITU Plenipotentiary Conference provides a comprehensive policy framework for the economic implications of OTTs, including issues relating to consumer benefits, competition and innovation,se and should be referenced under this section.
+Some experts were of the view that, among the other factors mentioned above, OTTs are also strengthening ubiquitous connectivity and providing social and economic benefits to consumers worldwide in the global economy.
+Some experts also wanted to highlight that Resolution 206 of the 2018 ITU Plenipotentiary Conference and ITU-T Recommendation D.262 represent the consensus of the ITU membership and collectively providess a comprehensive policy framework for the consideration of OTTs, including issues relating to consumer benefits, competition and innovation.
+They noted the foundation of these recognizes that the mutual cooperation between OTTs and telecommunication operators can be an element to foster innovative, sustainable, viable business models and their positive roles in fostering socio-economic benefits.
+They also highlighted that the Resolution encourages collaboration among Member States, Sector Members, international telecommunications service providers and OTTs in order to fully realize those benefits.
 Furthermore, it was noted that the topic of OTTs is presently being studied in several ITU Study Groups.
+Other experts were of the view that while OTTs are impacting the communications ecosystem, they are not leading to ubiquitous connectivity.

 2.8.5.3 In this regard, some examples of OTT-related policy questions that could be considered include: